JoyDavis/SQL/README.md

 # Welcome To My SQL Portfolio! 🎉📊
 As an aspiring data analyst, I have created this repository to demonstrate my proficiency in SQL through a series of projects.
 Each project focuses on different analytical tasks, utilizing various SQL techniques to extract meaningful insights from datasets.
 This collection serves as a testament to my analytical capabilities and my ability to work with SQL databases effectively.

-Dive in and explore the world of data analysis with me! 🌟

 ## Project Overviews
 ### [1.
 Superstore Analysis](https://github.com/JoyDavis/SQL/blob/main/Superstore%20Database) 🛒